-At its October 24, 2017 meeting, in order to continue to further align the interests of our named executive officers with those of our Unitholders, the Committee approved a grant of restricted units to each of our named executive officers.
-In determining these fiscal 2018 awards for our named executive officers, the Committee relied upon information provided by the Mercer database and recommendations to WTW to conclude that these awards were necessary to remediate shortfalls perceived by the Committee in the cash compensation opportunities provided by the Partnership to these executives, as well as in recognition of their individual achievements throughout fiscal 2017.
+At its November 13, 2018 meeting, in order to continue to further align the interests of our named executive officers with those of our Unitholders, the Committee approved a grant of restricted units to each of our named executive officers.
+In determining these fiscal 2019 awards for our named executive officers, the Committee relied upon information provided by the Mercer benchmarking database and recommendations by WTW to conclude that these awards were necessary to remediate shortfalls perceived by the Committee in the cash compensation opportunities provided by the Partnership to these executives, as well as in recognition of their individual achievements throughout fiscal 2018.
 The Committee uses restricted unit awards to satisfy a perceived need to balance cash compensation with equity (or non-cash) compensation, and to encourage our named executive officers, and other key employees, to have an equity stake in the Partnership, thereby further aligning the economic interests of our named executive officers with the economic interests of our Unitholders.

-The following table summarizes the RUP awards granted to our named executive officers at the Committee's October 24, 2017 meeting:
+The following table summarizes the RUP awards granted to our named executive officers at the Committee's November 13, 2018 meeting:

 Name Grant Date Quantity

-Michael A. Stivala November 15, 2017 38,767
+Michael A. Stivala November 15, 2018 47,793

-Michael A. Kuglin November 15, 2017 26,168
+Michael A. Kuglin November 15, 2018 28,242

-Steven C. Boyd November 15, 2017 26,168
+Steven C. Boyd November 15, 2018 28,242

-Douglas T. Brinkworth November 15, 2017 25,199
+Douglas T. Brinkworth November 15, 2018 27,156

-Paul Abel November 15, 2017 23,260
+Paul Abel November 15, 2018 32,587

-The aggregate grant date fair values of RUP awards made during fiscal 2018, fiscal 2017 and fiscal 2016, computed in accordance with accounting principles generally accepted in the United States of America, are reported in the column titled "Unit Awards" in the Summary Compensation Table below.
+The aggregate grant date fair values of RUP awards made during fiscal 2019, fiscal 2018 and fiscal 2017, computed in accordance with accounting principles generally accepted in the United States of America, are reported in the column titled "Unit Awards" in the Summary Compensation Table below.